ANT1H3R0/osmibotlauncher/README.md

 is available above.

 After downloading and extracting the launcher, it can be run using the `launchgui.bat` file on Windows or using the command line on Linux or MacOS.
-First, click either of the options in the Dependencies to install dependencies for the bot and then Setup -> Download Bot to download the bot.
-Afterwards, run Setup -> Configure Settings and enter your bot's token and client secret, as well as other information.
+First, click either of the options in the `Dependencies` menu to install dependencies for the bot and then `Setup -> Download Bot` to download the bot.
+Afterwards, run `Setup -> Configure Settings` and enter your bot's token and client secret, as well as other information.
 The center "Start" button can then be used to launch the bot.

 # Currently Implemented Features